Mind's Eye (The X-Files): Casting and filming

-"Mind's Eye" guest-starred Lili Taylor, which was considered a rarity, as she generally preferred to work in the independent film scene.
-Taylor, however, was a fan of the series and reached out to the series' casting director, Rick Milikan, asking if they were interested in working with her.
+"Mind's Eye" guest-starred Lili Taylor, an actress who at the time was known for largely working in the independent film scene.
+Taylor, a fan of the series, appeared in the episode after asking the show's casting director, Rick Milikan, if they were interested in working with her.
 Blu Mankuma, who played the part of Detective Pennock, had previously appeared in the first season episode "Ghost in the Machine".
 Mulder's line "even if the gloves do fit – you can still acquit", a reference to the leather gloves of the O. J. Simpson murder case, was improvised by Duchovny during filming.

 During the filming of the episode, art director Greg Loewen got into a discussion with the lighting department when he pointed out that Glenn, being blind, had no need for lamps and other lights.
 The department quipped back: "Although The X-Files [i]s a dark show, it [i]sn't that dark."
 The "staccato" and "nightmarish" remote visions that Glenn experiences were created in post-production by visual effects supervisor Laurie Kallsen-George.